paralin/tinygo-wasip2-prototype/README.md

 - `main.ts`: Sets up the main thread that creates the WebWorker
 - `shim/browser/worker.ts`: WebWorker that loads and runs the WASM module
 - `shim/browser/clocks.ts`: Implements the monotonic-clock interface with `subscribeDuration` that returns a Pollable
-- `shim/browser/poll.ts`: Implements the Pollable interface with a `block()` method using Atomics.wait
+- `shim/browser/poll.ts`: Implements the Pollable interface with a `block()` method using Atomics.wait with timeout
 - `build-browser.bash`: Sets up a server with appropriate headers for cross-origin isolation

 ### Implementation Flow